The highest paying careers in Britain

 Air traffic Controllers

-With more than 200 million passengers travelling to and from UK airports every year, air traffic controllers really do have their work cut out.
+What they do: With more than 200 million passengers travelling to and from UK airports every year, air traffic controllers really do have their work cut out.
 Their job is to manage the safe take-off and landing of several aircraft at the same time by monitoring and controlling an aircraft's height, speed and course.

 How to get there: Contrary to common assumptions, entry is not the preserve of university degree holders, although an increasing number of graduates are entering the profession.
 The minimum requirement is five GCSEs (grades A-C including English and Maths) in addition to two A-levels/GNVQ advanced level.
 Most people enter the profession via the National Air Traffic Services (NATS).